Join our Talent Network

 • Degree requirements

-The student must have completed their baccalaureate degree prior to starting the medical laboratory science program.
+The student must have completed their bachelor’s degree prior to starting the medical laboratory science program.
 A college degree is not required at the time of application, but the student must complete the degree before the program cohort begins.
 Completion of the program is not eligible for course credit at any college or university.

 • Foreign applicants